brunobord/relax/README.md

 Relax is a Free (as in speech and beer) clone of [Noisli](http://noisli.com).

+To use it, you have several options:

+* Go to [the associated Github page](http://brunobord.github.io/relax/) for this project.
-To use it, simply put these files and static resources somewhere on a web server, and browse the ``index.html`` page using a modern browser.
+* put these files and static resources somewhere on a web server.
+It can be local or remote.

+Browse the single ``index.html`` page using a modern browser.

 ## Features